 Differences between counselling and psychotherapy

 Both terms overlap and can be used interchangeably, but you might get different answers from different people.
 My view is that counselling can be shorter-term in comparison to psychotherapy which might be longer-term while exploring more complex issues.
-There is a difference in terms of training though: psychotherapists undergo longer and thorough training on the same professional level with counselling psychologists, training that includes studying psychological theories and philosophies, clinical research, as well as counselling techniques.
-Moreover, the last few years’coaching’ is also an option for people, and ‘life-coaching’ in many respects is certainly part of counselling and psychotherapy.
+There is a difference in terms of training though: psychotherapists undergo longer and thorough training on the same professional level with counselling psychologists and psychoanalysts, training that includes studying psychological theories and philosophies, clinical research, as well as counselling techniques.
+Moreover, coaching is also an option for many people, and ‘life-coaching’ in many respects is certainly part of counselling and psychotherapy.

 Please note: if you need immediate help due to an emergency or high distress and you are very worried about your health, please contact a doctor or your GP as soon as possible and book an appointment with the doctor on duty in your local health service (should be available on the same day), or contact this service.
 You can also find useful information here.